xuru/vixDiskLib/README.md

 # vixDiskLib - vixDiskLib wrapper in Python

     [vixDiskLib](http://xuru.github.com/vixDiskLib) is a Python wrapper to access the [VMware Virtual Disk Development Kit API](http://communities.vmware.com/community/developer/forums/vddk).

 ## Requirements
-  Currently I'm using pkg-config in order to determine the location of libraries on the system.
-This is available on linux and can be apt-get installed (or yum).
+    # The development version of python, pkg-config, and of course, the VDDK need to be installed.

     For Ubuntu users:
-  * apt-get install pkg-config
-  * apt-get install python-dev
+    * apt-get install pkg-config, python-dev
-  * apt-get install python-numpy
-  * apt-get install python-numpy-dev
+    * pip install cython, numpy

-  If you find that when you try to import the module, and you get an error something like:
+    If you find that when you try to import the module, you get an error something like:
     ImportError: libvixDiskLibVim.so.1: cannot open shared object file: No such file or directory You need to setup your library path to point to the location of your vix-disklib directory (usually in /usr/lib/vmware-vix-disklib/lib64 or /usr/lib/vmware-vix-disklib/lib32).
 To do this, execute the following command: sudo ldconfig /usr/lib/vmware-vix-disklib/lib64/

+    I've found this causes conflicts with other libraries on the system, so what I usually do is:

+    $ cd /usr/lib/vmware-vix-disklib/lib64/
+    $ mkdir removed
+    $ mv libcrypto.so.* libcurl.so.* libglib-* libgobject-* libgthread-* libssl.so.* removed

+    $ echo "/usr/lib/vmware-vix-disklib/lib64" > /etc/ld.so.conf.d/vmware-vix-disklib.conf
+    $ ldconfig

 ## Installation
     This will be uploaded to the Python Package Index when it becomes more stable, but for now you can download the code from github, then run:
     $ sudo python ./setup.py install

 ## Features
     Calling vixDiskLib functions from python of course ;)